Quantum Monte Carlo studies of U(1) lattice gauge models of Kondo breakdown

 The Kondo lattice model describes magnetic moments in a metallic environment~\cite{hewson1997kondo,coleman2001fermiliquids}.
 It plays an important role in a variety of domains, including heavy-fermion quantum criticality~\cite{coleman2001fermiliquids,si2001locally,si2013quantum,Mazza24}, bilayer systems of $^3$He~\cite{Neumann07,Beach2011}, the pseudogap phase of high-temperature superconductivity~\cite{zhang2020pseudogap}, twisted bilayer graphene~\cite{song2022magic,kang2104cascades,chou2023kondo,hu2023kondo,lau2025topological}, as well as magnetic adatoms on metallic surfaces~\cite{Toskovic16,danu2020kondo,danu2022spinchain,li2024artificially}.
 In this model, various phases and quantum phase transitions arise from the interplay between Kondo screening of the magnetic impurities, the magnetic Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction~\cite{ruderman1954indirect,kasuya1956theory,yosida1957magnetic} between magnetic moments~\cite{doniach1977kondo}, and geometric frustration~\cite{burdin2002heavy}.
 The heavy-fermion phase of the Kondo lattice is a Fermi liquid with a Luttinger volume that counts both the conduction electrons and spin degrees of freedom.
 This defines the large Fermi surface~\cite{oshikawa2000,luttinger1960, ward1960}.
 As the effective mass grows, various instabilities of the heavy-fermion Fermi liquid can occur.
 In Hertz–Millis-type transitions, the heavy fermions in the vicinity of the large Fermi surface undergo magnetic ordering~\cite{coleman2001fermiliquids,si2013quantum}.
 Other instabilities involve the breakdown of Kondo screening and the concomitant reconstruction of the heavy-fermion Fermi surface~\cite{si2001locally,pepin2007kondo,de2005mott,komijani2019emergent,friedemann2009detaching,friedemann2010pnas,hartmann2010thermopower,Hofmann18}.
 This Kondo-breakdown transition is the focus of this work.

-More broadly, Kondo-breakdown transitions may be viewed as a special limit of an orbital-selective Mott (OSM) transition~\cite{vojta2010orbital,de2008t,de2005mott,Dai2009}, where one sector (e.g., $f$ moments) localizes while the remaining conduction bands stay itinerant, naturally driving a large-to-small Fermi-surface reconstruction and enabling strange-metal transport without well-defined Landau quasiparticles~\cite{si2001locally,pepin2007kondo,si2014quantum,chen2023shot}.
+More broadly, Kondo-breakdown transitions may be viewed as a special limit of an orbital-selective Mott transition~\cite{vojta2010orbital,de2008t,de2005mott,Dai2009}, where one sector (e.g., $f$ moments) localizes while the other remains itinerant.
+This naturally requires a reconstruction of the Fermi-surface and enables strange-metal transport without well-defined Landau quasiparticles~\cite{si2001locally,pepin2007kondo,si2014quantum,chen2023shot}.
 This perspective is particularly transparent in dimensionally mismatched systems, in which quasi-one-dimensional spin degrees of freedom are Kondo-coupled to higher-dimensional conduction electrons~\cite{danu2020kondo,danu2022spinchain,li2024artificially}, providing a tunable setting to access orbital-selective physics and its transport consequences.
 Importantly, local and mesoscopic probes can directly interrogate such non-quasiparticle transport: STM can resolve the spatially inhomogeneous Kondo hybridization and its collapse near criticality~\cite{danu2020kondo,danu2022spinchain,li2024artificially}, while recent shot-noise measurements in heavy-fermion nanowires reveal a strongly suppressed Fano factor that cannot be accounted for within a quasiparticle-based Fermi-liquid picture~\cite{chen2023shot,wang2024shot}, offering a direct window into strange-metal current carried by collective, strongly correlated excitations~\cite{li2023optical}.